Actions per minute

 Actions per minute, abbreviated to APM, is a term used in video games, particularly real-time strategy and fighting games which refers to the total number of actions that a player can perform in a minute.

 Actions per minute are the number of actions (such as selecting units or issuing an order) completed within a minute of gameplay in real-time strategy games, most notably in StarCraft.
 High APM is often associated with skill, as it can indicate that a player both knows what to do in the game and has the manual dexterity to carry it out.
 Software has been developed to analyze players' APM in these games.
 Beginners often have low APM counts, typically below 50.
 Professional e-athletes in South Korea usually have average APM scores around 250-350, but often exceed the 400 mark during intense battle sequences.
 Notable gamers with over 400 average APM include Lee Jae-Dong, and Kim "EffOrt" Jung Woo, who is the Brood War player with the highest average APM to win a major individual league.
 While Park Sung-Joon is noted for the record APM of 818, this was measured only during a short time in a game and was probably the result of spamming or holding a key down.

 Given that a large part of the APM score are repetitions of orders already given, APM is not always considered an accurate indication of skill.

 Origin

-The term APM originates from StarCraft, and was popularised after the development of a large number of community tools, particularly BWChart, allowing observers of game matches to view player resources and "actions per minute", which was used as a metric in determining a player's skill.
+The term APM originates from StarCraft, and was popularised after the development of a large number of community tools allowing observers of game matches to view player resources and "actions per minute", which was used as a metric in determining a player's skill.
 After the release of StarCraft II: Wings of Liberty, many of these metrics were built into the game's interface, including APM, which further popularised the term's usage and served to increase the competitiveness of the game, however, the way APM is measured is slightly different in Brood War remastered than in other softwares, like BWChart, and results in slightly different values (typically higher in ingame Starcraft).